CoconutGoodie/monorepo-networker/README.md

 |  |- server
 ```

+## 1. Define the Sides

-1. Start by creating sides and defining the events they can receive.
+Start by creating sides and defining the events they can receive.

 ```ts
 // ./common/networkSides.ts